BioBuzz by Workforce Genetics

 Adjacent to UMB Campus/875 Hollins St., Baltimore, Maryland

-Its latest venture, The GRID (Graduate Research Innovation District) is UMB’s newest innovation space designed for startups and entrepreneurial ventures.
-The GRID is backed by a partnership between the Center for Maryland Advanced Ventures (CMAV) and the University of Maryland Graduate School and will support entrepreneurs through education, early-stage funding and workshop programming.
+The GRID (Graduate Research Innovation District) was launched in 2019 as an innovation space designed for startups and entrepreneurial ventures.
+Backed by a partnership between the Center for Maryland Advanced Ventures (CMAV) and the University of Maryland Graduate School, the GRID supports both students and entrepreneurs through education, early-stage funding, and workshop programming.

 For a full list of BioPark services and amenities, click here.